MorganMLGman/info_webpage/content/projects/this_website.md

 ![Hugo new site command](/images/projects/this_website/hugo_new_site.png)

 This will create a new directory with the name you specified, and it will contain the basic structure of a Hugo site.
-I additionally used the `--format=yaml` option to create the configuration file in YAML format.
+Additionally, I used the `--format=yaml` option to create the configuration file in YAML format.
 You can also use TOML or JSON, but I prefer YAML because I am more familiar with it.

 ## 3. Hugo Profile